spatie/temporary-directory/README.md

 This package allows you to quickly create, use and delete a temporary directory in the system's temporary directory.

-Here's a quick example on how to create a temporary file and delete it:
+Here's a quick example on how to create a temporary directory and delete it:

 ```php
 use Spatie\TemporaryDirectory\TemporaryDirectory;